Orthodox Peronism: Until 1973

-It was mainly organized under the orthodox union leadership.
+It was mainly organized under the orthodox union leadership, and functioned as self-identification adopted by some traditional Peronist trade unions.
 This traditional orthodoxy was part of the National Transference Table.

 Since 1973

 With the return of Perón, Orthodox Peronism positioned itself against the revolutionary youth sectors of Peronism and the "Homeland Socialist", which it considered alien to the movement; and the reaffirmation of its position in the Third World, distancing itself from both United States and the Soviet Union.
 It also opposed Perón's ideological declaration from the 1970s, such as his Peronism "is one form of socialism", and that "Marxism is not only not in contradiction with the Peronist Movement, but complements it".

 Perón himself did not consider right-wing Peronists as "orthodox" or the most loyal faction; up to 1973, Perón supported the left-wing "special formations" of Peronism and denigrated several men who would later claim the label of Orthodox Peronism.
 Juan Luis Besoky writes that in fact many Orthodox Peronists were either newcomers to the Peronist movement, or were reluctant to follow Perón's directives, contrary to their label.
-Even following Perón's conflict with the Montoneros between 1973 and 1974, he did not desire to abandon the Peronist left and sought to restore his trust in his last speech from June 1974, where he denounced "the oligarchy and the pressures exerted by imperialism upon his government", considered an implication that he was being manipulated by the Peronist right.
+Even following Perón's conflict with the Montoneros between 1973 and 1974, he did not desire to abandon the Peronist left and sought to restore his trust in his last speech from June 1974, where he denounced "the oligarchy and the pressures exerted by imperialism upon his government", seen as an implication that he was being manipulated by the Peronist right.

+Orthodox Peronism was understood in two ways.
+First was a tendency characterized by total alliegance to Juan Perón and his wife María Estela from 1973 onwards, opposition to Revolutionary Peronism, and affirmation of Perón's Third Position, based on anti-USA and anti-Soviet foreign policy.
+This tendency did not see itself as right-wing.
+Besoky argues that this Peronist sector limited itself to rejecting linking Peronism with Marxism and identification of Perón with Juan Manuel de Rosas; while this sector had contact with right-wing nationalists, they often clashed.
+Second understanding of Orthodox Peronism is synonymous to "Peronist right" - right-wing nationalist tendencies within Peronism that embraced violent stance towards the Peronist left, antisemitism, and various conspiracy theories.